Krishna Beuraa: Career

 From then on his journey as a singer began in Bollywood.
 Since then he has sung various hit songs including "Inteqam" from Shaadi Mein Zaroor Aana (2017), "Chaska" from Badmaash Company (2010), "Soniyo" (From the Heart) from Raaz - The Mystery Continues (2009).

 In 2008 he also released his first solo pop album Ishq Gali Na Jaiyo composed of eight songs.

 In 2010, Popular Indian rock band Bandish collaborated with him for their second self-titled album.

-Style

-Krishna Beuraa is known for his very special (often uncommon) style which is very near to legend Ustad Nusrat Fateh Ali Khan.
-Krishna also accepts that he has a tend towards Khan sahibs grand Sufi style.
-Krishna is famous among his fans for his mastery on high notes (tar -saptak) in singing and harkats as well as alaaps.